-In an ever increasingly culturally diverse country, Canadian businesses, and specifically those in the forest sector, must engage all facets of the current workforce that are available to them to fulfill current labour market shortages and be in tune with consumer market needs.
+In an ever increasingly culturally diverse country, Canadian businesses and organizations, and specifically those in the forest sector, must engage all facets of the current workforce that are available to them to fulfill current labour market shortages and be in tune with consumer market needs.
 It is no longer optional to "think about it" or put it on the back burner.
 It is time to act.
 The forest economy depends on it.

-The Canadian population is comprised of a wide variety of diverse cultures who can fulfill these labour shortages and yet the workforce continues to be represented in majority by white men.
-Women of all races and religions are often equally or more qualified than their male counterparts and yet lack the same upward-mobility opportunities.
-Although there is a common understanding of this basic economic need, onboarding diverse and inclusive cultures in organizations still seems to be met with resistance.
+The Canadian population is comprised of a wide variety of diverse cultures who can fulfill these the workforce labour shortages and vet continues to be represented in majority by white men.
+Women of all races and religions are often their equally or more qualified than counterparts and yet lack the same upwardmobility opportunities.
+Although there is a common understanding of this basic economic need, onboarding gender diversity and inclusion (GDI) in organizations still seems to be met with resistance.

-A reluctance to make gender diversity and inclusion (GDI) a priority comes at a financial cost that most senior executives fail to understand.
+A reluctance to make gender diversity and inclusion (GDI) a priority comes at a financial cost not understood by most senior executives.
 To summarize this business imperative briefly, organizations that have GDI are: